 - Join a pitching festival like Good Pitch.
 There you have seven minutes to pitch your film and associated campaigns to an audience of foundations, NGOs, campaigners, philanthropists, policymakers, brands and media.
 This can help ignite exciting collaborations to further your initiative’s goals.

 - Organise community screenings / grassroots distribution through community centres, places of worship, schools, libraries, individual homes and universities.
 Grassroots distribution may also simply involve handing out DVDs to community centres or community-based organisations.
 This is still the most effective tactic for screening videos to affected communities.
-Here are two good example guides for hosting community screenings and discussions: Friends of the Earth and Pray The Devil.

 - Release films via theatres, use a distribution company or self-release the video by directly renting a theatre(s) for a limited time to screen the film.